ading2210/ender-x4/journal.md

 Made by: ading2210 // vk6
 Repository link: https://github.com/ading2210/infill-printer
-Total hours so far: 7
+Total hours so far: 15

 - [x] I have a 3D printer or will be getting one before March 21st

-## 3/13/25 (2.5 hrs) - Research design goals and feasibility
+## 3/13/25 - Research design goals and feasibility (2.5 hrs)

 I did these notes on a Google Doc originally, so here it is copy-pasted: